Valerie Foushee

-Valerie Jean Foushee (/fuˈʃiː/ foo-SHEE; née Paige; born May 7, 1956) is an American politician serving as the U.S. representative for North Carolina's 4th congressional district since 2023.
-A member of the Democratic Party, she previously served in the North Carolina House of Representatives for the 50th district in 2012 and was appointed to represent the 23rd senatorial district in 2013.
+Valerie Jean Foushee (/fuˈʃiː/ foo-SHEE; née Paige; born May 7, 1956) is an American politician serving since 2023 as the U.S. representative for North Carolina's 4th congressional district.
+A member of the Democratic Party, she served in the North Carolina House of Representatives for the 50th district in 2012 and was appointed to represent the 23rd senatorial district in 2013.
 She is the first African American and the first woman to represent the district in Congress.

 Early life and education

 Foushee was born in Chapel Hill, North Carolina.
 She graduated from Chapel Hill High School in 1974.
-She later attended the University of North Carolina at Chapel Hill and earned a Bachelor of Arts degree in political science and African-American studies in 2008.
+During her time at Chapel Hill High School, Foushee's cousin, James L. Cates Jr., was killed in an act of racial violence on Nov.
+21, 1970 after attending an on-campus dance at the University of North Carolina at Chapel Hill meant to improve race relations.
+She later attended the University of North Carolina at Chapel Hill and earned a Bachelor of Arts degree in political science and African-American studies in 2008, at the age of 53.

 Early career

-In 1987, Foushee began working as an administrative officer for the Chapel Hill Police Department, a position she held until 2008.
+In 1987, Foushee began working as a secretary for the Chapel Hill Police Department, a position she held until 2008.
 While raising her children, she became involved in their education and joined the School Governance Council.
 In 1997, she was elected to the Chapel Hill-Carrboro City Schools Board of Education, serving until 2004, including a term as chair from 2001 to 2003.

-She was subsequently elected to the Orange County Board of Commissioners in 2004 and served until 2012, chairing the board from 2008 to 2010.
+In 2004, Foushee was elected to the Orange County Board of Commissioners.
+She served until 2012, chairing the board from 2008 to 2010.

 State legislature

 Foushee was elected to the North Carolina House of Representatives in 2012.
-Local Democrats selected her to fill a vacancy in the North Carolina Senate caused by the resignation of Eleanor Kinnaird in 2013.
+Local Democrats selected her to fill a vacancy in the North Carolina Senate caused by Eleanor Kinnaird's resignation in 2013.
 During the legislative session beginning in 2015, Foushee was one of 12 African Americans serving in the North Carolina Senate.